DCurrent/openbor/README.md

 ### [Senile Team](http://www.senileteam.com)
 Senile team was not directly involved with developing OpenBOR, but their opening of the orginal Beats of Rage codebase was vital.
-Parts of the orginal BOR still reside in OpenBORto this day.
+Parts of the orginal BOR still reside in OpenBOR to this day.

 #### [Roel](http://www.roelvanmastbergen.nl) (credited as "Opla" in BoR)
 The team's chieftain.
 Does most of the game design, programming and artwork.